CEO Brose Group

 Central Division Technology

-Since 1 July 2015, Thomas Spangler (54) has been Chief Technology Officer Brose Group (with the group functions Development, Quality, Logistics and Production Technology and the plants worldwide) with additional responsibility for the markets China and East Asia.
+Since 1 July 2015, Thomas Spangler (55) has been Chief Technology Officer Brose Group (with the group functions Development, Quality, Logistics and Production Technology and the plants worldwide) with additional responsibility for the East Asian market.
 He is also deputy to Kurt Sauernheimer.

 Thomas Spangler graduated with a degree in material sciences from Friedrich-Alexander University, Erlangen-Nürnberg.
 He joined the Brose Group as a trainee in 1992 and later headed production activities at the Querétaro plant in Mexico from 1994 to 1998.
 Thomas Spangler was the general manager of the Coburg plant until 2005.
 He was Executive Vice President of Production and thus responsible for production facilities worldwide from July 2005 to June 2010.
 As President Brose Asia, he made a significant contribution to business development between 2010 and 2015 in the most important growth region in the automotive industry and increased turnover there from around 400 million to over 1 billion euros.

 Niklas Beyes (48) was appointed Executive Vice President Commercial Administration Brose Group Brose Group effective 1 May 2018.
 This includes the group functions Organization, Controlling, Finance, Taxes, Legal and Information Technology.

 Niklas Beyes studied business administration at the University of Göttingen.
 He began his career in 1995 at a global auditing firm.
 The business administration graduate completed his exams to become a tax adviser and auditor while working full time.
 Niklas Beyes has held a variety of international leadership positions in the automotive supplier industry since 2005.